-The AIFM will pay to the Investment Manager an annual fee (plus VAT, if any), as opposed to the Investment Manager being paid out of the assets of the Portfolio.
+The AIFM will pay to the Investment Manager, out of the AIFM fee as opposed to out of the assets of the Portfolio, an annual fee (plus VAT, if any) accrued weekly and payable monthly in arrears unless the AIFM and the Investment Manager agree otherwise.

+No annual fee will be payable to the Investment Manager out of the assets of the Portfolio in respect of the Class Z Units.